johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 }
 ```

-2. Creates a new `ClaimsIdentity` using that information, but stripping out the `anonymous` role as it's superfluous.
+2. It creates a new `ClaimsIdentity` using that information, but stripping out the `anonymous` role as it's superfluous.

-3. Using the `userDetails` (email address) from the `MsClientPrincipal` object, gets the app role assignments for that user.
+3. Using the `userDetails` (email address) from the `MsClientPrincipal` object, it gets the app role assignments for that user from the Graph API.
 (We needed `User.Read.All` to do this.)

 4. In a perfect world, we'd be able to use the `AppRoleAssignments` property on the `User` object to get the app role assignments for a user, but unfortunately that doesn't come with the human readable name you'd hope for; the `MyApp.Read`.
-So we have to use the `Applications` object for our Azure AD App Registration.
+So we have to interrogate the Graph API once more and use the `Application` that represents our Azure AD App Registration (we acquire this by filtering for an `appId` matching our `clientId`).
 Then we can get the human readable / `MyApp.Read` role assignment.

-5. Adds the app role assignments as role claims to the `ClaimsIdentity` object.
+5. It adds the app role assignments as role claims to the `ClaimsIdentity` object.

-6. Returns the `ClaimsIdentity` object wrapped in a `ClaimsPrincipal` object.
+6. It returns the `ClaimsIdentity` object wrapped in a `ClaimsPrincipal` object.